passcod/noodle/README.md

 Noodle crashes in the middle of its loops and doesn't clean up the IP on its interface.
-Linux responds to ARP requests with solicited "it's me!" while other Noodle is screaming out "it's me it's me it's me" unsolicited.
+Linux responds to ARP requests with solicited "it's me!" while other Noodle is screaming out "it's me it's me it's me" announces.

 Traffic and routers get confused.